quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST discard packets with duplicate packet numbers.
 That is, a packet is discarded if the reconstructed packet number is equal to the reconstructed packet number of a previously received and processed packet.
+Note however that endpoints MUST attempt to remove packet protection before discarding packets (see Section 9.3 of {{QUIC-TLS}}).

 A Version Negotiation packet ({{packet-version}}) does not include a packet number.
 The Retry packet ({{packet-retry}}) has special rules for populating